emilio027/Analysis-of-Financial-Instruments-in-periods-of-Hyper-Inflation/README.md

 ## Results

-After training the model and tunning the parameters for optimal results the following are the rankings of financial instruments by asset class in accordance to their return on investment and mean absolute percentage error:
+After training the model and tunning the parameters for optimal results, the following are the rankings of financial instruments by asset class per their return on investment and mean absolute percentage error:

 Commodities:
 1. Gold - ROI: 39.2% | MAPE: 6.7%